 We'd love to keep in touch about news, events and how you can get involved.
 To hear from us, please sign up below.

 The Breast Cancer Now Generations Study was set up in 2004 to help understand the causes of breast cancer.
 At the moment, we don’t know why one woman will develop the disease while another won’t.
 This is an enormous project following over 100,000 UK women for 40 years.
 The study will help us understand who may be more likely to develop the disease and what we could do to prevent it.

 There is never one single cause of breast cancer.
 A combination of our genes, lifestyle choices and events throughout life all contribute to the likelihood of developing the disease.
 The Breast Cancer Now Generations Study is investigating all these different factors that may change a woman’s risk of developing breast cancer.

 Knowing all these factors and understanding how they may combine to cause breast cancer will help us identify women who have a high chance of developing the disease.
 And knowing what factors contribute to this increased risk, women could receive more accurate advice about the best risk-reducing steps they can take.

-There are more than 113,000 UK women of different ages and from different backgrounds taking part in this study.
+There are over 100,000 UK women of different ages and from different backgrounds taking part in this study.
 Some of them will develop breast cancer, but others won’t.
 And researchers will try to understand the differences between them.